evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Exterior

+The Lexus RZ 450e, with dimensions of 4805 mm in length, 1860 mm in width, and 1635 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 1 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 18 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).